 The first step is to hire a CPA–someone like me!
 (Side note, if you want to explore working together, click here).
 I would never in a million years recommend S-Corp status to anyone who is not ready to outsource their bookkeeping to a CPA on a monthly basis.
 More on that later.
 Basically, when you’re ready to explore S-Corp status, you need to book a consultation with a CPA–backing up a second here, if you don’t have your finances organized, do that first (for more on how to get your finances organized in a really easy and quick way, download this free blueprint).
 Once you decide that S-Corp status will end up providing you with tax benefits, form 2553 needs to be filed with the IRS.
 The next step would be onboarding with monthly outsourced accounting and within that service, getting setup on payroll.
 If you’re not at the point where you can afford monthly outsourced accounting to the tone of $1K per month, it’s probably too soon for you to become an S-Corp.
 See, the whole point of being an S-Corp is because you have too much profit.
 More on that later.

 As I had mentioned a few times already, the one very clear rule is that the business owner of an S-Corp needs to be on payroll–as in they are now an employee and the owner of their company–and they need to be receiving a “reasonable” salary.
 The reason you’ll need outsourced services is because as an S-Corp, your finances need to be maintained accurately and using a software.
-If you’re doing your own bookkeeping, I highly advise against softwares (watch my YouTube video about that here), but as an S-Corp it’s absolutely a requirement to have a CPA handling your finances.
+If you’re doing your own bookkeeping, I highly advise against softwares (read more on that here), but as an S-Corp it’s absolutely a requirement to have a CPA handling your finances.
 During tax time, you’ll have to provide a balance sheet–and that’s pretty hard to do with a spreadsheet.
 Not to mention, again, if you’re not ready to commit to the cost of monthly outsourced accounting, don’t become an S-Corp.
 When tax season rolls around, you’ll also need a CPA to file your taxes for you.
 This is because your taxes automatically become more complex.
 They are no longer filed together with your personal tax return, but rather on an entirely different tax return called an 1120S.
 Because of the complexities, the one thing that’s required for an S-Corp is hiring a CPA for monthly services and for tax prep.

 As an S-Corp, you’re not taxed on your business profits.
 Instead, you’re taxed on your salary.
 The self employment tax rate is 15.3%.
 The amount of payroll taxes that you’ll pay total 15.3%.
 So this is where the minimum profit comes in.
 Ready for some math?
 Let’s go.